With the ever-changing medical insurance environment understanding Medicare is coming very challenging.

 - You’ve been diagnosed with Amyotrophic Lateral Sclerosis (ALS) and have or are currently receiving Railroad Disability Annuity checks or Social Security Disability Insurance (SSDI) or,

 - You have a condition called “end-stage renal disease” (ESRD), and you, your parent, or your spouse has paid all their Medicare taxes within a sufficient time period.
 ESRD refers to a case where one’s kidneys no longer work properly and requires a kidney transplant or dialysis to continue living.

 What Medicare Covers?

 First, it is important to realize that there are different parts of Medicare for your aging parent:

-Part A (Hospital Insurance): Part A provides coverage for inpatient hospital care, home health care, some facility stays with skilled nursing, and hospice care.
+Part A (Hospital Insurance): Part A provides coverage for inpatient hospital care, home care, and some facility stays with skilled nursing and hospice care.
 If you or your spouse has been gainfully employed for a period of over 40 quarters (10 years) and you have paid your Medicare taxes from your payroll, then you qualify for Part A health coverage, meaning that you don’t have to pay a monthly premium.
 This is referred to as “premium-free Part A.”

 Part B (Medical Insurance): Part B, or the Supplementary Medical Insurance (SMI) program, helps pay for physician services, outpatient hospital care, and some home care service visit not covered under Part A. It also covers laboratory and diagnostic tests, such as X-rays and blood work; durable medical equipment, such as walkers and wheelchairs; specific preventive tests and screening services, such as screenings for prostate cancer, mammograms, outpatient speech, occupational and physical therapy; outpatient treatment for mental health care, and ambulance services.